5 Games You Need to Play to Prepare for 2017 Releases

 Ok, so you may not have time to play every game in this series, but it might be worth playing one or two to hype yourself for the latest installment.
 There’s a small window for this one since Resident Evil 7 is supposed to release later this month on Jan.
 24.

-Through the demo, gamers have been able to see a game that seems to departure from the formula of its siblings.
-There have been reassurances too from Capcom saying that this new game will not completely abandon all that makes the series what it is.
+Through the demo, gamers have been able to see a game that seems to depart from the formula of its siblings.
+There have been reassurances from Capcom saying that this new game will not completely abandon all that makes the series what it is.

 Knowing that tidbit of info, it might be a good idea to venture back into the franchise.
 Even if it’s just to enjoy the 'amazing' voice acting of the first.